KinacOelio/RAG/README.md

 # RAG
-This is a computer program text adventure for machines running Windows, IOS, or Linux.
+This is a computer program text adventure for machines running Windows, IOS, or Linux. ahhhhhh